1Hive/website/docs/wiki/concepts/tcr.md

 <br>

-## What are Token Curated Registies good for?
+## What are Token Curated Registries good for?

 See Simon's blog posts ☝️